jc4p/citizenship-test-frame/README.md

-# What X Are You - Farcaster Frame Template
+# US Citizenship Test - Farcaster Frame

 ## Overview

-A Farcaster mini-app template that analyzes user profiles and casts to determine their or whatever you want.
+A Farcaster mini-app that tests your knowledge of US civics with questions from the official US Citizenship Test.
+Take a 10-question quiz and see if you can pass!

-- **Neynar API** - Fetches Farcaster user data and casts
+- **Quiz Engine** - Randomly selects 10 questions from the official 100-question USCIS civics test
-- **Google Gemini API** - AI analysis of user personality traits
+- **Google Gemini API** - AI-powered grading that understands context and accepts non-verbatim correct answers
 - **Cloudflare R2** (optional) - Stores shareable result images

 ## Getting Started